Ket Runtime Architecture

 Measurements

 Ket’s measure function returns a Measurement variable that holds a reference for the measurement result in the quantum computer.
 The classical computer can request this information by calling the function get, which triggers the quantum execution.
-After the quantum execution, one can call the get attribute without activating another quantum execution.
+After the quantum execution, the get attribute can be accessed without triggering another quantum execution.